Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **Camera Matrix**

+- The calibration process outputs the camera pose (rotation R and translation T) for each image in the calibration set.
+- Throughout calibration, the camera remains fixed in place and only the checker is moved.
+- In order to test for reconstruction, when taking images, we additionally capture an image of the checker in a flat position to serve as our reference for the camera pose.
+- This image may be kept in the original-view calibration set for pose extraction, or we can estimate its pose separately using the Comp.
+Extrinsic function of the toolbox post-calibration.
+- Then, without moving the camera, we remove the checker and introduce the object for reconstruction, and capture its images in various positions.
+We then use the R and T from the reference image with the checker to serve as the pose for this set of test images as well.
-- Once you do the camera calibration for the original view, extract the focal length, principal point, rotation, and translation vector and save it into a mat file.
+- Once the camera calibration is completed for the original view, extract the focal length and principal point from variable named as KK and cc respectively.
+- Extract the pose of last image from calibration dataset and use that pose as a reference for reconstructing different objects.
-- Repeat the above step for the mirror view.
+- Repeat the above steps for the mirror view as well.
 - Now merge both files to a single file containing your camera matrix for original and mirror view.
 - The mergerd file should look like this https://github.com/Asad127/3D-RECONSTRUCTION/blob/main/Code/merged_params.mat.